 How Would An Interested Individual Sign Up For OkayRelax.com?

-Just go to their website and sign up at the bottom, where it says to Apply to be an assistant.
+Just go to their website and click the link that says “Careers and Opportunities.”
 They usually do not have openings, unfortunately.

 Please keep in mind that most of the applicants are turned down, so if you do get in—you're one of the fortunate ones.

 Want to make $30 an hour with your own virtual assistant business?